On Maximum Differential Coloring of Planar Graphs: Labeling General Caterpillars

-Next consider a vertex of $v\in S$ and its legs (including its pseudo-leg).
-We modify Equation \ref{eq:diff-spine-leg} to take into account that at most one spine vertex may have no legs.
-The difference between the $j$-th lowest spine vertex of $L_s$ and one of its legs and the $j$-th lowest spine of $H_s$ and ones of its legs is at least:
+Next, consider a vertex $v\in S$ and its legs (including its pseudo-leg).
+We modify Equation~\ref{eq:diff-spine-leg} to take into account that at most one spine vertex may have no legs.
+The difference between the $j$-th lowest spine vertex of $L_s$ and one of its legs and the $j$-th lowest spine vertex of $H_s$ and one of its legs is at least:

-As $|L_{M_{\ell}}|$ and $|H_{M_{\ell}}|$ are both $\le \Delta$ the difference is at least $n/2 - \Delta -1$.
+As $|L_{M_{\ell}}|$ and $|H_{M_{\ell}}|$ are both $\le \Delta$, the difference is at least $n/2 - \Delta -1$.

-Finally consider a vertex $v\in S$ which is adjacent to $v_p$ where $v_p$ is a pseudo-leg of $v'\in S$, $v'\ne v$.
+Finally, consider a vertex $v\in S$ which is adjacent to $v_p$, where $v_p$ is a pseudo-leg of $v'\in S$, $v'\ne v$.
 Each vertex $v \in S$ may be adjacent to at most one such $v_p$.
-As $v'$ may have $v_p$ as its only leg and as there is at most one spine vertex with no legs the difference depending on the label of $v$ is at least
+As $v'$ may have $v_p$ as its only leg and as there is at most one spine vertex with no legs, the difference depending on the label of $v$ is at least: